servo/book/src/contributing.md

 Sending the message "@servo-highfive assign me" will assign the issue to you.

 Head over to [Servo Starters](https://starters.servo.org/) to find good tasks to start with.
-If you find any unfamiliar words or jargon, please check the [the glossary](old/glossary.md) first.
+If you find any unfamiliar words or jargon, please check [the glossary](old/glossary.md) first.
 If there's no matching entry, please make a pull request to add one with the content `TODO` so we can correct that!

 See [Hacking on Servo](hacking/mach.md) for more information on how to start working on Servo.